circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

 ##### Available `machine` images
 CircleCI supports multiple machine images that can be specified in the `image` field:

+* `ubuntu-2004:202101-01` - Ubuntu 20.04, Docker v20.10.2, Docker Compose v1.28.2,
 * `ubuntu-2004:202010-01` - Ubuntu 20.04, Docker v19.03.13, Docker Compose v1.27.4, `ubuntu-2004:202008-01` is an alias

+* `ubuntu-1604:202101-01` - Ubuntu 16.04, Docker v19.03.14, Docker Compose v1.28.2, 2nd to last release
 * `ubuntu-1604:202010-01` - Ubuntu 16.04, Docker v19.03.13, Docker Compose v1.27.4
 * `ubuntu-1604:202007-01` - Ubuntu 16.04, Docker v19.03.12, Docker Compose v1.26.1
 * `ubuntu-1604:202004-01` - Ubuntu 16.04, Docker v19.03.8, Docker Compose v1.25.5
 * `ubuntu-1604:201903-01` - Ubuntu 16.04, Docker v18.09.3, Docker Compose v1.23.1

+***Note:*** *Ubuntu 16.04 reaches the end of its LTS window at the end of April 2021 and will no longer be supported by Canonical.
+As a result, the final 16.04 CircleCI machine image release by us will take place in April to include the most recent security patches.
+We suggest upgrading to the Ubuntu 20.04 image for continued releases past April.
+2021.*

 The machine executor supports [Docker Layer Caching]({{ site.baseurl }}/2.0/docker-layer-caching) which is useful when you are building Docker images during your job or Workflow.